ionic-team/ionic-framework/.github/CONTRIBUTING.md

 ##### Previewing in an external app

-We can use `npm pack` to test Ionic Framework changes in an external app outside of this repository.
+We can use `pnpm pack` to test Ionic Framework changes in an external app outside of this repository.
 Follow the below steps based on your framework.

 ###### JavaScript